holtchris900-code/Dispatch-ai/LAUNCH_CHECKLIST.md

 Worth testing once a client's phone agent is actually live: make a real test call, then check that client's dashboard card to confirm the minutes showed up.
 If they don't, check Render's logs -- Retell's exact webhook payload format can change over time, and the code was written against their documented shape as of when this was built.

+## Step 12 — Client self-service accounts & the hosted website add-on (no extra setup needed)

+Like Step 11, this one needs no new environment variables or dashboard setup -- it's already working as soon as the app is deployed, mostly here so you know what to expect.

+Every paying (or previously-paying) client can now log into their own account at `/client-login` -- they enter their signup email and get a one-click login link by email (needs Step 9's Resend setup to actually send; until then, use the "Get client login link" button on their dashboard card to hand them a working link directly).
+Their account covers everything on their dashboard card: script, billing, phone agent, calendar, conversations, usage, and the hosted-page toggle below.
+The one thing to know: if a client edits their own script and the automatic safety check isn't confident it's safe, their live script stays untouched and it shows up on your dashboard as a suggested edit to apply or discard -- worth glancing at your dashboard occasionally once clients start using this, the same way you already check for signups needing manual review.

+Any client without their own website can turn on a simple one-page site hosted at `/site/<their-business-slug>` right on your domain -- a toggle on their dashboard card or their own portal, included free.
+It's their business info plus the same AI chat embedded on the page, tracked exactly like their own widget would be.
+Worth mentioning to any client who signs up saying they don't have a website yet.

 ## Before you send this to a single real customer

 A couple of things still worth double-checking: make sure you've actually completed Step 7 above (the dashboard ships with a fallback password specifically so it isn't wide open, but that fallback is not something to leave in place), and Step 8 (without it, real customer data can silently disappear).
 Review the AI-disclosure and outbound-calling compliance notes from the earlier planning document with a real look at your state's specific rules before making any outbound calls.
 Once Step 8 is done, client data survives restarts and redeploys, but it's still a single JSON file rather than a real database — fine through your first several dozen clients, but worth moving to a proper database once you're relying on this daily with real customers and want protection against two edits happening at the exact same instant.